 NT’s coach has helped him to re-frame his feelings and experiences, to treat feelings of discomfort as signals that it is ‘a moment to speak up rather than shut up.’

 NT’s manager has helped him by re-focusing NT’s role to capitalise on his awareness and relational skills and by then identifying the specific voices that he needs to add to his repertoire to bring most value to this role.
 NT needed to build on and go beyond his capacity to listen, diagnose and understand.
-He needed to acquire and develop the voices of advocacy and advice, trusting in his own ability to form opinions and offer suggestions, in order to contribute more actively to the development and deployment of solutions.
+He needed to acquire and develop the voices of advocating and advising, trusting in his own ability to form opinions and offer suggestions, in order to contribute more actively to the development and deployment of solutions.